SamihSoylu/AppUpdater/README.md

 AppUpdate will override every file when it downloads and extracts.

-You must update the number **1** incrementation every time you upload a new version file in to the update directory.

 When you release the second update, in this case **version.txt** needs to have the value 2 and the new zip file will need to be called **version2.zip**.

 ### Things to Keep in mind
-  - It is not recommended to remove the previous version zip file (Eg. version1.zip) as users will not be able to download the previous release before the newest.
+  - It is not recommended to remove the previous version zip files (Eg. version1.zip) as users will not be able to download the previous release before the newest.
-  - Only place the files that should be updated in to your version archive to prevent large updates.
+  - Only place files in to your archive,in which you think is important for the user to update.
+Placing files that have no changes such as image files of an application can cause un necessary transfer times during update.

 ### Error Codes